WebizenAI/devdocs/Social Factors/Web Science/The Values Project.md

 1. To produce a solution that provides a means for a branded images to be used to denote a corresponding values statement; in a manner that,

-1.  supports both inspection of the terms via language (ie: english); and also,
+	a.  supports both inspection of the terms via language (ie: english); and also,

-2. Machine Readable Semantics (RDF).
+	b.
+Machine Readable Semantics (RDF).

-3. To furnish the ability for electronic systems to be able to accept these instruments as part of the electronic contracting process; whereby,
+2. To furnish the ability for electronic systems to be able to accept these instruments as part of the electronic contracting process; whereby,

-1. The  ‘values’ credentials in relation to their online contracting (“identity”) systems.
+	a.
+The  ‘values’ credentials in relation to their online contracting (“identity”) systems.

-2. That these terms are provided the same legal capacity as the use of other ‘identity’ related instruments used in relation to electronic contracts; and to,
+	b.
+That these terms are provided the same legal capacity as the use of other ‘identity’ related instruments used in relation to electronic contracts; and to,

-3. Enable signed documents that are able to be retained in a manner that is ‘tamper evident’ and consistent with the exact copy executed by the parties involved.
+	c.
+Enable signed documents that are able to be retained in a manner that is ‘tamper evident’ and consistent with the exact copy executed by the parties involved.

-5. To enable end-users to find, collect & use commonly known ‘values statements’; as a way to empower users to usefully engage with others upon a basis of mutually defined & articulated values (rights & rules) that are important to them online.
+3. To enable end-users to find, collect & use commonly known ‘values statements’; as a way to empower users to usefully engage with others upon a basis of mutually defined & articulated values (rights & rules) that are important to them online.

-6. The ability to manage the relationships they’ve made online with other legal entities.
+4. The ability to manage the relationships they’ve made online with other legal entities.

-7. The ability to distribute these assets in a permissively controlled manner via DLT URIs in addition to HTTP(s) uris.
+5. The ability to distribute these assets in a permissively controlled manner via DLT URIs in addition to HTTP(s) uris.

 ## Social Goals